 The Detective Bureau is the largest unit within the Detective Division and is responsible for the investigation of crimes committed in the City of Pawtucket.
 The Bureau is divided into geographical districts, East and West, with cases being assigned according to the location of the offense in the City.
-Each district is supervised by a Detective Supervisor.
-A Detective Captain oversees the daily operations of the Detective Bureau.

-Additionally, there is one detective assigned to investigate financial crimes, such as bad checks, credit card fraud, embezzlement, obtaining under false pretenses, etc. Another detective is assigned property crimes.
-The property crime detective is assigned to investigate various larceny offenses, selling and receiving stolen goods and the monitoring of pawn shop activity.
+Additionally, there is one detective assigned to investigate financial crimes, such as bad checks, credit card fraud, embezzlement, obtaining under false pretenses, etc.

 The Financial Crimes Unit currently consists of one detective who investigates all crimes related to financial gain through fraud.
 These crimes include credit card fraud, embezzlement, Counterfeiting, bank fraud, internet, check and mail scams, fraudulent checks, and identity theft.

 Financial Crimes are currently assigned to Det.
-Hans Cute who can be contacted at (401) 727-9100 Ext.
-758.
+Edward Berube who can be contacted at (401) 727-9100 Ext.
+761.